-Tools □ Wire stripper □ Flat-head screwdriver □ Wrench for DC terminals □ Crimping tool for fastening lugs and terminals on DC cables.
+Tools □ Wire cutter □ Wire stripper □ Flat-head screwdriver □ Wrench for DC terminals □ Crimping tool for fastening lugs and terminals on DC cables.
 (You may find it more convenient to have the crimp connectors attached by the company that sells you the cable.) □ Drill Materials □ 4 corrosion-resistant fasteners sized #10 or larger for mounting the inverter □ Copper DC cable, sized appropriately for load and application □ 2, 5/16 inch ring terminals sized for the cable diameter (or Ilsco or equivalent box-lug terminals) to connect the DC cables to the inverter

-U fuse holder(s) DC fuse(s) and fuse holder(s) AC cable (2-conductor-plus-ground cable), sized appropriately for load and application (if you are connecting to an existing AC circuit) 1/2 inch cable clamp (if connecting to an existing AC circuit) AC transfer switch (if connecting to an existing AC circuit that also uses power from another AC source) Appropriately sized copper cable for the chassis ground Battery isolator (if connecting to a multiple-battery system) Battery selector switch Alternator controller High-output alternator Consult Appendix B and Appendix C to determine whether you need se components.
+Lugs and terminals for the DC cables that connect to the battery and fuse holder(s) DC fuse(s) and fuse holder(s) □ AC cable (2-conductor-plus-ground cable), sized appropriately for load and application (if you are connecting to an existing AC circuit) 1/2 inch cable clamp (if connecting to an AC circuit) □ AC transfer switch (if connecting to an AC circuit that also uses power from another AC source) Appropriately sized copper cable for the chassis ground Battery isolator (if connecting to a multiple-battery system) Battery selector switch Alternator controller High-output alternator Consult Appendix B, "Battery Types and Sizes" and Appendix C, "Alternators and Charging Systems" to determine whether you need these components.